Slevinski/slevinski.github.io/series/formal-signwriting/entries/grammar-of-formal-signwriting/essay.md

 - tokenization can be reproduced
 - later processing does not have to guess what counts as a sign

+## Passage-level scope

+The core grammar in this entry is sign-level grammar.

+It defines what counts as:

+- a valid symbol key
+- a valid coordinate
+- a valid temporal prefix
+- a valid spatial signbox
+- a valid full sign

+Passage-level structure is deliberately thinner.
+A passage is an ordered stream or collection of valid signs, punctuation signs, and layout information.
+The grammar does not redefine a passage as one larger hidden sign, and it does not make layout choices part of canonical sign identity.

+In practice:

+- adjacent signs are separated by the surrounding text format, data structure, or parser boundary
+- punctuation is represented with punctuation symbols and signbox structure
+- vertical or horizontal flow belongs to layout
+- lane behavior belongs to layout
+- document-level segmentation belongs to the host format or corpus convention

+That division keeps the grammar strict where it needs to be strict while leaving passage layout and document packaging to the layers designed for them.

+## Tokenization and NLP

+At the grammar layer, tokenization means that valid text can be separated into recognizable structural parts.

+Tokenization can happen at several levels:

+- sign as token
+- temporal prefix as sequence tokens
+- spatial signbox as placed symbol tokens
+- symbol key as base, fill, and rotation
+- coordinate pairs as spatial features

+For search and validation, sign-level and symbol-level tokenization are usually enough.

+For NLP, machine learning, corpus analysis, and other downstream tasks, the detailed guidance belongs in `Formal SignWriting in Practice`.
+The grammar rule is narrower:

+> preserve the full canonical sign text, then derive task-specific tokens from it

+Derived token streams should remain reproducible from the stored FSW or SWU source.

 ## Downstream use

 Once the grammar layer is explicit, later entries can build on it: